Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ### Room in a [[WG]]

-Renting a room in a [shared apartment](/glossary/WG) is a **cheap, long-term solution**.
+Renting a room in a [shared apartment](/glossary/WG) is a **cheaper long-term solution**.
 Rooms in a WG are really hard to find.[^6]

-Short-term rooms are easier to find.
-You usually rent someone's room they travel.
-Usually, you can't do your *[[Anmeldung]]* there, so they are a bad option.
+Usually, you must meet your roommates for an interview.
+Most WG interviews are like a personality test or a culture fit test.
+Interviews for a *[[Zweck-WG]]* are more formal.

 Rooms in a WG are...